From the Everything Equation to Shadow Theory

 What was kept

-The programme's open problems remain — the Standard Model's structure, the fine-structure constant, the dark sector, the cosmological constant, quantum gravity, quantum measurement — but they are now held as branch targets under an explicit packet discipline: a result becomes public framework content only through a branch packet with declared route, status, residues, obligations, and claim boundary.
+The programme's open problems remain, including the Standard Model's structure, the fine-structure constant, the dark sector, the cosmological constant, quantum gravity, and quantum measurement.
+They are held as branch targets downstream of the seven-paper foundation: a result becomes public framework content only through its own public paper or record, with declared assumptions, a reproducible method, support appropriate to the result, and an exact conclusion.

 That is a higher bar than the old era set.
 It is also the point.